dodeeric/pdf2epubEX/README.md

 You need to install Docker which is available for all computer OS: Windows, MacOS, Linux and Unix.
 See here: https://docs.docker.com/engine/install.

+## Parameters

+Once you launch pdf2epubEX, some information will be displayed like the book/PDF width and height (in inches and cm), then some questions will be asked like:

+- Resolution of the images in the epub in dpi (e.g.: 150 or 300) [default: 150]
+- Format of the images in the epub (png or jpg) [default: jpg]
+- Title, Author, Publisher, Year, Language: (e.g.: fr), ISBN number, Subject (e.g.: history)

+If you want, you can hit <ENTER> to all the questions.

+The ePub cover image will be made from the first page of the PDF file.

 ## Additional information

 To read a fix layout ePub, the best device is a tablet (Android or iOS/iPad).
 A smartphone is not adapted most of the time because of the too small screen size.